benchristel/mydocs/recipes/oatmeal-and-coffee.md

 # Oatmeal and Coffee

 This is the ultimate first breakfast - simple, quick, and easy to chase down with second breakfast.
-I have made this hundreds of times and it is consistently delicious.
+I have made this thousands of times and it is consistently delicious.

 ## Hardware